Dr Fadi Shayya

 Current PhD Supervisees:

-Fadi teaches at the postgraduate and undergraduate levels and supervises doctoral students.
+Fadi teaches at postgraduate and undergraduate levels and supervises doctoral students.
 He advances a research-led pedagogy that treats the design studio as a civic rehearsal.
-Combining ethnographic, visual, textual, and speculative experimentation, he enables students to approach design as spatial inquiry engaged with questions of social and environmental justice.
+Combining ethnographic, visual, textual, and speculative methods, he enables students to approach design as spatial inquiry engaged with questions of social and environmental justice.

-He currently leads Year 2 of the Master of Architecture programme and advises MArch Theses; he previously led Year 2 of the BSc Architecture (2022–25).
-His approach has been recognised through the School of Science, Engineering and Environment Award for Innovative Teaching Methods (2025), external examiner commendations, and national student successes, including RIBA Silver Medal and Women in Property Awards nominations.
+He currently leads Year 2 of the Master of Architecture programme and advises MArch Theses.
+His approach has been recognised through the School of Science, Engineering and Environment Award for Innovative Teaching Methods (2025), external examiner commendations, and national student successes, including student work nominated for the RIBA Silver Medal and Women in Property Awards.

-A Fellow of Advance HE (FHEA), he has previously taught at the University of Manchester, Manchester School of Architecture, New York Parsons School of Design, and the American University of Beirut, championing inclusive and critically reflexive studio environments.
+A Fellow of Advance HE (FHEA), he has previously taught at the University of Manchester, Manchester School of Architecture, Parsons School of Design in New York, and the American University of Beirut, championing inclusive and critically reflexive studio environments.

 Qualifications